 The saddle height and setback was the same across all my bikes — road and mountain — and in general it seemed to work well.
 My back might get a little sore when doing a lot of hard seated climbing, but isn’t that just what happens when leaned way over and pushing on the pedals?

 As time moved on and my technical mountain biking abilities advanced I began looking at new bikes.
 I found that what’s called “modern” mountain bike geometry — steeper seat tubes, dropper posts, longer reach, shorter stems, and wider bars — was present on all new bikes.
 This was a step beyond the Camber, which had already pushed what I could do with my chosen bike fit.
 Seat tubes are getting steep enough that I’d need a setback post to match my current setup, but there’s very few setback droppers available and they are rarely seen.
-Wider bars and shorter stems, touted for handling and stability, seemed they would compromise handling on twisty trails.
+Wider bars and shorter stems, touted for handling and stability, seemed like they would compromise handling on twisty trails.

 Clearly the bike manufacturers weren’t all screwing things up, so I figured something had to be off with my thinking about bike fit as it relates to modern mountain bike geometry, so I set out to understand the changes.